wikimedia/mediawiki-extensions-GlobalWatchlist/README.md

 By default, the value is `false`.

-* `wgGlobalWatchlistUseVue`

-Set this to true to enable the Vue version of the JavaScript for Special:GlobalWatchlist.

-By default, the value is `false`.

 * `wgGlobalWatchlistEnableGuidedTour`

 Set this to true to enable a GuidedTour to be loaded on Special:GlobalWatchlistSettings if the user has